Rule #1: Don’t feed the bears

 There are several ways to keep attractant away from bears.
 The traditional method is to keep a clean camp and hang your food and garbage out of reach when you are not using it.
 Some campgrounds in parks provide bear hangs.
 If you’re not sure, carry 100-feet of cord that you can use to hang your food between two trees.

 Another option is to surround your campsite with a lightweight, portable electric fence.
 Set-up properly and well-maintained, electric fencing is an excellent way to secure not only your food and garbage, but your entire campsite.
 These days, fences are inexpensive and ultra-light – many weigh less than four pounds with batteries – making them suitable for backpacking or kayaking.
-Read what Tom Smith, a research ecologist and bear expert with the USGS’s Alaska Science Center, has to say about electric fencing in the backcountry.

 Food and garbage (along with your toothpaste and deodorant) can also be stored in portable bear-resistant containers.
 Some campgrounds offer metal storage lockers for your convenience, but it’s best to be self-sufficient and carry your own portable, bear-resistant food canister or odour proof barrier bags.
 There are several models to choose from.